enkidevs/seapig/README.md

 </Button>
 ```

-This not only allows a cleaner JSX layout but also decouples child specific properties such as tag name or class name, allowing external users to freely specify them.
+This allows a cleaner JSX layout by decoupling how children are rendered together from how they are defined.

 ### <a name="RenderingOrder">Rendering Order</a>

-Children are rendered into special placeholders determined by the provided props.
+Components that use `seapig` render their children into special placeholders determined by schema.
 This means that the rendering shape is enforced internally, allowing us to pass the children into a `seapig` component in any order.

 ```js
 /* `MyCoolSidebar` and `Content` are always rendered in the same order no matter what order they are passed in */